Land Rover Discovery review - Engines, performance and drive

 Six-cylinder petrol and diesel engines offer plenty of pace and performance

 With air suspension fitted as standard to every model, the Discovery rides smoothly.
-It’s most comfortable on the smallest 19-inch wheels, as the larger 20, 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Disco has been designed to carry seven people and luggage.
+It’s most comfortable on smaller wheels (now 20-inch versions), as the larger 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Disco has been designed to carry seven people and luggage.

 On smoother roads, the Discovery’s weight (this is still a two-tonne-plus car despite the savings) means it moves with the road in a gentle and languid fashion, cosseting its occupants nicely.